 Sacramento X-Ray Technician Programs

 Individuals who are interested in becoming X-ray technicians have only 2 school options near Sacramento, CA. The programs at both colleges can prepare students to sit for the American Registry of Radiologic Technologists (ARRT) certification exam.
 Students must pass the exams to obtain licensure, which is required for X-ray technicians in California.
-Get the specifics on these schools, which are both less than 50 minutes from downtown Sacramento.
-The table located at the end of the article makes it easy to compare valuable school information, such as tuition rates, graduation rates and more.
+Get the specifics on these programs, which are within 50 miles from downtown Sacramento.
+The table makes it easy to compare valuable school information, such as tuition rates, graduation rates and more.

-- San Joaquin Delta College, located 46.3 miles from downtown, offers a 2-year radiologic technology certificate program through the college's School of Radiologic Technology, which is sponsored by San Joaquin General Hospital.
-Students enroll at the college but complete studies at San Joaquin General Hospital.
+- San Joaquin Delta College, offers a 2-year radiologic technology certificate program through the college's School of Radiologic Technology, which is sponsored by San Joaquin General Hospital.
+Students enroll at the college but complete studies at San Joaquin General Hospital, located about 50 miles from Sacramento.

 Find schools that offer these popular programs